mrhota/rust/src/doc/guide.md

 If you did, Rust has been installed successfully!
 Congrats!

+### Troubleshooting Installation

-If not, there are a number of places where you can get help.
+There are a number of places where you can get help.
 The easiest is [the #rust IRC channel on irc.mozilla.org](irc://irc.mozilla.org/#rust), which you can access through [Mibbit](http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust).
 Click